26 AI Robotics Companies Driving Innovation

 Artificial intelligence is a branch of computer science that seeks to develop technology to simulate the workings of the human brain.
 Combined with the field of robotics, AI has been used to develop and innovate intelligent machines that can be used for everything from manufacturing to assisting healthcare providers.

 Demand for AI-enabled robotics has been driving substantial growth in the industry.
-The AI robotics market is expected to reach a worth of upwards of $35 billion by 2026, according to Markets and Markets.
-That’s more than four times the market’s 2021 size of $6.9 billion.
+The AI robotics market is expected to reach a worth over $33 billion by 2030, according to Markets and Markets.

 From making smart consumer products to creating the first human-like artificial brain, the following companies are doing dazzling things with AI robots.